Skip to main content

 Travel assistance comes in many forms such as:

-• raining to travel independently (walking and using public transport)
+• training to travel independently (walking and using public transport)

-The travel assessment officer will determine the most suitable form of assistance based upon information provided.
+The travel assessment officers will determine the most suitable form of travel assistance based upon the information provided along with a fully completed application form.

 By completing this application form you’re giving us permission to discuss the child it applies to with: